hannahwang37/hannahwang37.github.io/_pages/about.md

   - /about.html
 ---

-I am Xiaohan Wang (王晓涵), a Ph.D. student in Computer Science at Vanderbilt University, where I am advised by [Prof. Matthew Berger](https://engineering.vanderbilt.edu/bio/?pid=matthew-berger).
+I am Xiaohan Wang, a Ph.D. student in Computer Science at Vanderbilt University, where I am advised by [Prof. Matthew Berger](https://engineering.vanderbilt.edu/bio/?pid=matthew-berger).
 My research focuses on **visual analysis for neural fields**, exploring how machine learning techniques can improve visual data exploration and how visualization can enhance various aspects of machine learning.

 Research Interests
 ======